 For more than 50 years, Quakers had operated short-term, international workcamps in environmental work, construction, renovation and social projects.
-This was to finish when the work of QISP was wound up (‘laid down’ in Quaker speak).
+This was to finish when the work of QISP came to an end.

 Many Friends first came into contact with Quakers through volunteering on or hearing about workcamps.
 Volunteering on a Quaker project provided Young Friends in particular (and prospective Friends) from different countries, an opportunity to meet up, work together and develop lasting friendships and mutual support.

-As we approached the new Millennium, some Friends had a concern that Quakers’ contribution in the field of volunteering at an organisational level might be lost without a body to promote and support it.
+As the new millennium approached, some Friends decided to form a body to promote and support Quakers’ contribution in the field of volunteering.
 They acknowledged the value of volunteering, to individuals, to communities and also to The Religious Society of Friends itself.
-Rather than reducing this opportunity, these Friends wished to extend it and to develop good quality volunteering projects.

-In 2000, with the UN promoting 2001 as the International Year of Volunteering, it seemed the right time for Quakers to explore new ways for individuals to offer voluntary service in the 21st century.
+2001 was the UN’s International Year of Volunteering and so it seemed the right time for Quakers to explore new ways for individuals to offer voluntary service in the 21st century.
 Soon afterwards, QVA was born!

 Project and initiatives